-standing upright.
-The plant needs to retain enough foliage to make an adequate amount of food
+The plant needs to retain enough foliage to make an adequate amount of food to support the root system.

 When you prune, make your cut just above a set of large healthy leaves.
 Remove broken or dead branches completely.
 If in doubt, DO NOT PRUNE!
 Hydrangeas do not require pruning to grow and bloom well.